sugarlabs/GSoC/Ideas-2019.md

 This project is about redesigning the use of color in Sugar in order to enable full-color icons for both the desktop itself and activities.

-The primary role of color in the current icon design is to (1) indicate whether or not an activity has been used and (2) indicate whether or not an activity is being shared with another Sugar user (the colors of the person who launches the activity show up on the desktops of the people who join the activity.)
+The primary role of color in the current icon design is to;
+ - Indicate whether or not an activity has been used
+ - Indicate whether or not an activity is being shared with another Sugar user (the colors of the person who launches the activity show up on the desktops of the people who join the activity.)

 Fortunately, Sugar also support a mechanism for putting badges on icons.
 An example is in the neighborhood view, where badges are used